 Sterling Ratio of ETH and SPY

 Sterling ratio measures excess return per unit of average drawdown (typically drawdowns worse than 10%).
-SPY posted the higher Sterling ratio.
+SPY had no 10% drawdown in this lookback, so Sterling is not calculated.

 Sterling uses average drawdown events deeper than 10% and subtracts the risk-free rate to report excess return.